- Date: 01 February 2017

 FA Cup Fourth Round Highlights

-Those who betted on Sutton United or Lincoln City last weekend, surely won big money (a little tip for those who are intrigued by such prospects: check out football betting odds at Ladbrokes).
+Those who betted on Sutton United or Lincoln City last weekend, surely won big money.
 Indeed, no one expected the non-league team Sutton United to leave victorious after the confrontation with Leeds United in the fourth round of FA Cup.
 Captain Jamie Collins scored the winner from the penalty spot as the lowest-ranked side in the competition shocked the Championship high-flyers.
 Sutton has reasons to celebrate: this is the biggest achievement in their history.
 However, the big challenges are still ahead of them: they will face 12-time winners Arsenal in the fifth round.

 Another non-league team, Lincoln City, booked their place in the fifth round for the first time in 115 years as they downed Championship leaders Brighton & Hove Albion 3-1.
 Brighton manager Chris Hughton’s gamble to play an inexperienced team badly backfired as Lincoln masterfully took advantage of the situation.
 In the fifth round they are playing against Premier League Burnley.